microsoft/chart-parts/packages/docs/docsite/content/markdown/documentation/01_tutorial/tutorial.md

 To use **chart-parts**, you must be using webapp environment with a bundler present.
 If you're using [create-react-app](https://create-react-app.dev/), or [webpack](https://webpack.js.org) directly you should be fine.
-To install the requisite client libraries, execute the following command in your terminal.
+To install the requisite client libraries, invoke the following command in your terminal.
 I'm using [yarn](https://yarnpkg.com), but feel free to use _npm_ if you prefer.